Upcoming Courses: Fall 2026

 Explores a range of queer theoretical approaches.
 Special attention will be paid to intersectionality, the social construction of identities, and how these constructed identities impact knowing, ethical reasoning, and conduct.
 Engagement of the theoretical underpinnings of political, ethical, or cultural issues.

-W 12:00-1:15 pm
+MW 12:00-1:15 pm

 Electives